newrelic/nri-perfmon/README.md

   * Uses "WMIQueryResult" Insights event type.

 Notes:
+  * The `instance` property is optional and should *only* be used if you want to show a specific instance.
-  * The `instance` property is optional.
-If you leave it out, all instances will be polled automatically.
+		* If left out, all instances will be polled automatically.
+	  * If there are multiple instances returned by the counter|query, each instance name will appear in the `name` attribute of the event.
   * You must have at least one `counter` specified in `counters`.
 You can use wildcard ('\*') as the value to get all counters for that class.
   * If you specify the `provider` as `PerfCounter`, the plugin will retrieve the Windows Performance Counter instead of running a WMI query.
 This can be useful if WMI is returning "all 0's" in a query or the appropriate Performance Counter is easier to find.
 Example of usage:
 ```javascript